Pinsent Masons advises Ithaca Energy on landmark $2 billion North Sea acquisition

 Legal Director

-Michael specialises in Energy and Infrastructure finance, advising lenders (bank and non-bank), stakeholders and developers in project and asset finance transactions and acquisitions/divestments in the renewable energy, infrastructure and oil and gas markets.
+Michael specialises in Energy and Infrastructure finance, impact investment and sustainable finance across Europe and Africa, advising lenders, stakeholders and developers in project and asset finance transactions and acquisitions/divestments in the renewable energy, infrastructure and oil and gas markets.

 Legal Director